Home Page > Supplementary Information > Signal Aspect Sequences

 The experimental speed signalling installed at Mirfield in 1932 included a fifth aspect, yellow over green.
 Preceding a double yellow aspect, the yellow over green aspect meant "attention - pass second signal at restricted speed".
 This extra cautionary aspect allowed the signals to be spaced even more closely together.
 Although the yellow over green aspect was to be discontinued, a sequence with consecutive double yellow aspects could be used when signals needed to be closely spaced.

 Figure 7 also illustrates the use of red marker lights, which were a feature of the Mirfield scheme and three other contemporary colour light signalling installations on the LMS.
 The primary purpose of the marker light was to identify the signals as being within 'multiple-aspect colour light signal' territory (where every signal acts as a distant signal for the one ahead).
-In some installations, the marker light was only illuminated when the signal was displaying 'danger'.
+After a few years of operation, the marker lights were altered so as to be illuminated only when the corresponding signal was at 'danger'.

 |Fig. 7: Five-Aspect Colour Light Signals (with marker lights).|